 Indoor practices are not yet allowed as households cannot mix inside.
 Performances are also not possible, as audiences are not permitted.

 Step 2, 12th April: The next change, to Step 2, happened on 12th April as expected.
 None of the changes that came in were relevant to morris.

 Step 3, no earlier than 17th May: up to 30 people will be allowed to meet outdoors, and up to six people or two households will be able to meet indoors.
 The government has said it will update its advice on social distancing by Step 3, so it is not yet known what will be required.
 But it appears that practices and, possibly, performances may be allowed outdoors with up to 30 people, and indoor practices with up to six.

 Step 4, no earlier than 21st June: all legal limits on social contact should be removed, but there will still be guidance on how to reduce the risk of transmission.

-Apart from Step 1, all of the dates are subject to review.
+The dates for Steps 3 and 4 are subject to review.
 They depend on an assessment of the data against the four tests set out in the Response document.
 If any step is delayed, then subsequent steps will be pushed back.

 - Performing arts

 - Principles of safer singing

 - Guidance for parents and carers of children attend out of school settings